stoneassemblies/StoneAssemblies.Site/content/docs/massauth/hands-on-lab.md

 <script src="https://gist.github.com/alexfdezsauco/86b681686642537c8d945149031a2302.js"></script>

-Basically, we add *AuthorizeByRuleFilter* as scoped service and ensure the communication through the message broker.
+Basically, the *AddMassAuth* service collection extension method is called to register the library services and also ensure the communication through the message broker.
 Remember, StoneAssemblies.MassAuth is built on top of [MassTransit](https://masstransit-project.com/).
-Finally, to ensure the configuration via environment variables we must update the *Program* class to this.
+Finally, to read the configuration fro environment variables we must update the *Program* class to this.

 <script src="https://gist.github.com/alexfdezsauco/2d6e33f15ee7077577727498a387e8c3.js"></script>